yovnajunglee/site/_posts/2020-09-05-SARS-compartmental.md

 ---
 layout: post
-title: Investigation the effectiveness of infection control strategies.
+title: An investigation into the effectiveness of infection control strategies.
 excerpt: "We build a compartmental data to investigate the effectiveness of isolation, quarantine, vaccination and PPE during an epidemic using SARS epidemiological data in Hong Kong."
 tags: [intro, R, matrix factorisation, clustering]
 comments: true